shadow-robot/sr-ros-interface/README.md

 A set of GUI plugins are [available](sr_visualization) to control our robot.

 ### Programming
 Now that you know how to send and receive data to and from the robot, we can go one step further and write a simple script that [sends a target to a joint](/resources/send_command.md), then something a bit more useful that reads the position from one finger joint and sets it as the target for another finger joint [in python](/resources/link_two_joints_python.md) / [in C++](/resources/link_two_joints_cpp.md).

 ## Contacting us

-If you encounter a bug in our code, or need a new feature implemented, please use [https://github.com/shadow-robot/sr-ros-interface/issues?state=open)[github issues].
+If you encounter a bug in our code, or need a new feature implemented, please use [github issues](https://github.com/shadow-robot/sr-ros-interface/issues?state=open).
 Otherwise you can also contact us via email: *software@shadowrobot.com*.